mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-SpillToDisk.md

 3. [A multi-threaded scheduler](http://matthewrocklin.com/blog/work/2015/01/06/Towards-OOC-Scheduling/)
 4. [Matrix Multiply Benchmark](http://matthewrocklin.com/blog/work/2015/01/15/Towards-OOC-MatMul/)

-We now present `chest` a `dict` type that spills to disk.
+We now present `chest` a `dict` type that spills to disk when we run out of memory.
 We show how it prevents large computations from flooding memory.

 Intermediate Data